Author

 Metrics

-Number / Percentage of Medical Guidelines Referencing OS Inputs
+Number / Percentage of Medical Guidelines / Clinical Trials Referencing OS Inputs

-This metric represents the proportion of medical guidelines that include references to OA publications, datasets, or software.
-It operationalizes the indicator by providing a quantifiable measure of how often medical guidelines incorporate or acknowledge OS inputs.
+This metric represents the proportion of medical guidelines or clinical trials that include references to OA publications, datasets, or software.
+It operationalizes the indicator by providing a quantifiable measure of how often they incorporate or acknowledge OS inputs.
 This metric is beneficial as it directly relates to the practical application of scientific research in clinical settings, demonstrating the real-world impact of open science.

 However, a limitation is that it may not capture the quality or significance of the referenced OS inputs, which could be assessed by a more qualitative close reading of medical guidelines to examine the specific use they make of OS inputs.
 It also differs from other potential metrics that might focus on the impact of specific types of OS inputs (e.g., datasets vs. publications).